pivotal/docs-tap/scst-store/overview.md

 * [CLI installation](cli_installation.md) (Insight)
 * Postgres database

-See [Supply Chain Security Tools for Tanzu – Store Details](scst_scans.md) for more details.
+See [Additional resources](additional.md) for more information about Supply Chain Security Tools for Tanzu – Store.